awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetWorkingWithTables.md

    You must provide the table name, primary key, and the provisioned throughput values\.

-1. Execute the `AmazonDynamoDBClient.CreateTable` method by providing the request object as a parameter\.
+1. Run the `AmazonDynamoDBClient.CreateTable` method by providing the request object as a parameter\.

 The following C\# example demonstrates the preceding steps\.
 The sample creates a table \(`ProductCatalog`\) that uses `Id` as the primary key and set of provisioned throughput values\.
 Depending on your application requirements, you can update the provisioned throughput values by using the `UpdateTable` API\.